spuddydev/CITS3403_Group_Project/README.md

 python -c "import secrets; print(secrets.token_hex(32))"

 ### 4. Run Flask
 Run the Flask server:

 ```bash
 export FLASK_APP=app.py
 flask run
 ```
 control + right click on the provided local host link to connect to website.

+## Licence
+This project is for academic use and demonstration only.
+Licensing information may be added later.